DavidRandallPeters/UnrealEngine/UE4_019_3rdPerson-E_PlayerPawn.md

 <br>

+### Controllers

-Don't think of *Controllers* as input or anything akin to a PlayStation controller or a keyboard.. a [Controller](https://docs.unrealengine.com/en-US/Gameplay/Framework/Controller/index.html) is:
+Don't think of *Controllers* as input exactly.. or anything akin to a PlayStation controller or a keyboard..
+[Controllers](https://docs.unrealengine.com/en-US/Gameplay/Framework/Controller/index.html) are:

-"Controllers are non-physical Actors that can possess a Pawn (or Pawn-derived class like Character) to control its actions."
+".. non-physical Actors that can possess a Pawn (or Pawn-derived class like Character) to control its actions."

-That is, these are an invisible entity that's spawned into the game at run-time to look after the needs of both Player Pawns and AI.
+That is, these are invisible entities that are spawned into the game at run-time to look after the needs of both Player Pawns and AI.

 See also: [PlayerController](https://docs.unrealengine.com/en-US/Gameplay/Framework/Controller/PlayerController/index.html) and [AIController](https://docs.unrealengine.com/en-US/Gameplay/Framework/Controller/AIController/index.html).

+The PlayerController tells Unreal which pawn to *possess* (on the player's behalf) and which pawn should listen to our input.

+<br><br>

+### Possession